EnchanterIO/enterprise-level-php/_posts/2017-12-24-the-magic-behind-autoloading-php-files-using-composer.md

 #### Summary

+Composer is mainly a dependency manager but it's doing a fantastic job of auto-loading internal, external (libraries, dependencies) PHP Classes using its **ClassLoader.php** registered as a file loader using SPL [function](http://php
+.net/manual/en/function.spl-autoload-register.php).

-Composer is basically a PHP Class that is registered as a file loader using SPL [function](http://php .net/manual/en/function.spl-autoload-register.php).
-Composer behind the scenes will execute the [include](http://php .net/manual/en/function.include.php) statement after it finds the file using [PSR-4](www.php-fig.org/psr/psr-4/) and [PSR-0](www.php-fig.org/psr/psr-0/) naming standards based on your settings in **composer.json**.
+Composer behind the scenes executes the [include](http://php .net/manual/en/function.include.php) statement after it finds the file using [PSR-4](www.php-fig.org/psr/psr-4/) and [PSR-0](www.php-fig.org/psr/psr-0/) naming standards based on your settings in **composer.json**.